 When should you file a motion for clarification Florida?
 Consider the following situation: You have a parenting plan with your ex.
 You had a lawyer, and the other side had a lawyer.
 The lawyers made a parenting plan and the court ordered it.
 Now it is two years later.
 The parenting plan is confusing and ambiguous.
 You do not know 100% what your obligations are and what your ex is supposed to do.
-This is the time for you to make a motion for clarification Florida.
+This may be the time for you to make a motion for clarification Florida.
 An Orlando divorce lawyer can help you make the decision to file or negotiate.
 Call 407-335-8113 to find out how you may obtain the court’s help with resolving issues in your divorce settlement.

 Why do I need a Motion for Clarification?